UWPCE-PythonCert/PythonCertDevel/source/modules/CodeReviews.rst

    - give a quick overview of the specific code we will look at

 - We will go over code together.
 Everyone is encouraged to make comments and ask questions.

+Feel free to ask your classmates in slack or on the mailing list about code you are writing.
+This is why you have access to everyone's code, to share and learn from each other.